-ii.
-The terminal growth rate of upto 5% is considered for all periods presented, representing management view on the future long-term growth rate.

-iii.
-Discount rate considered is 13.5% (Previous year: 12.16%) is considered for all periods presented, in determining the recoverable amount of the CGU.
+- i.
+The anticipated annual revenue growth and margin included in the cash flow projections are based on past experience, actual operating results and the 5-year business plan in all periods presented. - ii.
+The terminal growth rate of upto 0.5% (Previous year: 5%) is considered for all periods presented, representing management view on the future long-term growth rate. - iii.
+Discount rate considered is 11.55% (Previous year: 13.5%) is considered for all periods presented, in determining the recoverable amount of the CGU.
 The discount rate was estimated based on past experience and industry's weighted average cost of capital.